rerdavies/pipedal/README.md

     fs.inotify.max_user_watches=524288

 followed by `sudo sysctl -p`.
-(VS Code and React both need this change).
+Note that VS Code and the React framework both need this change.

 By default, the React app will attempt to contact the pipedal server on ws:*:8080 -- the address on which the debug version of systemctld listens on.
 This can be reconfigured in the file react/src/public/var/config.json if desired.
-(The pipedal server intercepts requests for this file and points the react app at itself in production, so the file has no effect when running in production).
+If you connect to the the pipedald server port, pipedald intercepts requests for this file and points the react app at itself, so the file has no effect when running in production.

 The React app will display the message "Error: Failed to connect to the server", until you start the pipedal websocket server in the VSCode debugger.
 It's quite reasonable to point the react debug app at a production instance of the pipedal server instead.

     react/public/var/config.json: